jerome3o/work-scheduler/README.md

 Display a `Solution` object in some way that a staff member can follow.
 Needs to be printable, ideally an excel sheet that can edited.
 There needs to be a per staff member allocations

+## Dependencies for the solver

+`pip install pydantic mip jinja2 plotly`

 ## How to use the Solver

 Use the `solver.pipeline.run_solver` function, i.e.: